 We have one rule whenever we travel: we visit the main sights early in the morning or late in the evening to beat the crowds, and see the other, more local things during the day.
 When we visit a city, we prefer to see how people live there today, and not necessarily how they lived there in the past.
 And Prague is no exception.
 Especially during the high season, we recommend getting up early, seeing the sights before all the other people get to see them, and then just walk and explore the surrounding districts.
 And the Karlin is a place you should not miss if you travel like us - it has a great local feel and great places to eat and drink.
 That is why we sometimes visit it with the guests of our Prague Foodie Tour and that is why we think it is worth a visit even during the off-season.

+Karlin is also a great place to see how gentrification happens in the Czech Republic today.
 Jan’s father used to live in Karlin in the 1980s and early 1990s.
 It was not a great neighborhood back then.
-Living just opposite “U Zabranskych” pub, where the Czechoslovak Communist Party was founded in 1924 and which, later in the 90s, used to be a place frequented by Neo-Nazis in a district known for a large Roma population, the place was rough.
+Living just across the street from “U Zabranskych” pub, where the Czechoslovak Communist Party was founded in 1924 and which, later in the 90s, used to be a place frequented by Neo-Nazis in a district known for a large Roma population, the place was rough.
 But then, Karlin was nearly destroyed during the 2002 floods.
-And the flood seems to have flushed most of the bad things away.
+And the flood seems to have flushed most of the old things away.

-The past decade has been a decade of dramatic growth and renewal for Karlin, with developers coming in, eager to fill in the gaps left behind the buildings that needed to be torn down.
-In the 1990s we would have never thought we would want to live in Karlin, but the leafy streets (Karlin is the only Prague district with a grid layout) near the centre seem more and more attractive each year.
-Karlin is cool because it is both hipster and raw at the same time: some people say that one more cool place opening in Karlin will tip the balance and the whole district will - just like Atlantis - sink into the ground, and people will only sing songs about how great it was.
-Well, only time will tell.
+The past decade and a half has been a time of dramatic growth and renewal for Karlin, with developers coming in, eager to fill in the gaps left behind the buildings that needed to be torn down with new offices and lofts.
+In the 1990s we would have never thought we would want to live in Karlin, but the leafy streets (Karlin is the only Prague district with a grid layout) near the city centre seem more and more attractive each year.
+(Sadly, the real estate market did get the memo, and the prices and rents did go up accordingly, although it would be wrong to equate Karlin with places like Williamsburg, Brooklyn.
+People don’t really get gentrified out of a neighborhood yet - we do not have the income inequality for that.)
+Karlin is cool because it is both hipster and new on one hand, and raw and old on the other hand.

 Where to stay in Karlin